dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-6 Roofline.md

 ## The Roofline Performance Model {#sec:roofline}

 The Roofline performance model is a throughput-oriented performance model that is heavily used in the HPC world.
 It was developed at the University of California, Berkeley, in 2009 [@RooflinePaper].
-The term "roofline" in this model expresses the fact that the performance of an application cannot exceed capabilities of a machine.
+The term "roofline" in this model expresses the fact that the performance of an application cannot exceed the capabilities of a machine.
 Every function and every loop in a program is limited by either the computing or memory bandwidth capacity of a machine.
 This concept is represented in Figure @fig:RooflineIntro.
 The performance of an application will always be limited by a certain "roofline" function.

 ![The Roofline Performance Model.
 The maximum performance of an application is limited by the minimum between peak FLOPS (horizontal line) and the platform bandwidth multiplied by arithmetic intensity (diagonal line).](../../img/perf-analysis/Roofline-intro.png){#fig:RooflineIntro width=80%}